edouerd/reference/README.md

 Release Schedules, or when to expect drops

-1. Spring/Summer — June - July
+1. Spring/Summer — September - December
-2. Winter/Fall — November - December
+2. Winter/Fall — March - June

 —